contrast-zone/t-rewriter.js/intermezzo.md

 ### 3.3. logic programming

 *Intermezzo* is a language of flat rules.
 But sometimes it may be useful to reason about those rules, particularly having an access to rules about rules.
 In a case of *Intermezzo*, this would be called metaprogramming.
 [Metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) opens a way to many forms of expressions, and this could be achieved by utilizing ordinary logic expressions.
 One can imagine each *Intermezzo* rule as a plain implication, for example: `A -> B`.
-One can also imagine a rule that holds only if some other assumption holds, for example: `U -> (V -> W)`, reading: "if assumption `U` holds, then rule `V -> W` also holds".
+One can also imagine a rule that holds only if some other assumption holds, for example: `U -> (V -> W)`, reading: "if `U` holds, then rule `V -> W` also holds".
 Having new conditional rules asserted this way, it would be also reasonable to expect expressing a consequence that holds only if some rule holds, for example: `(P -> Q) -> R`, reading: "if rule `P -> Q` holds, then `R` also holds.
 These higher order rules may even be combined to form more complex higher order rules.

-A question may arise: "How to introduce higher order rules into the flat *Intermezzo* rulescape?"
-Approaching an answer to this question, higher order rules, if augmented by a negation, happen to be [functionally complete](https://en.wikipedia.org/wiki/Functional_completeness) formations that may be used to introduce or eliminate other logical operators.
+A question may arise: *"How to introduce higher order rules into the flat Intermezzo rulescape?"* Approaching an answer to this question, higher order rules, if augmented by a negation, happen to be [functionally complete](https://en.wikipedia.org/wiki/Functional_completeness) formations that may be used to introduce or eliminate other logical operators.
 This relates particularly to ingrained `/\` (forming conjunctions) and `\/` (forming disjunctions) operators that we also widely use in our everyday language.
 Having both introduction and elimination processes at disposition means that if we can express conjunctions and disjunctions by higher order implications, we can also express higher order implications by conjunctions and disjunctions.
 And this will be our way out of the flat rulescape into the dimension of metaprogramming: to support unrestricted metaprogramming, we will use normalized conjunctions and disjunctions in the left and right sides of rules.

 To achieve this, let's first overview some properties of ordinary logic expressions comparing to properties of their normalized forms suitable for use by *Intermezzo* code.
 Understanding ordinary logic expressions is pretty straightforward in a sense that we can combine and group `<->`, `->`, `/\`, `\/`, and `~` operations in any way we want.
 This logic setup, although (under right circumstances) readable to humans, is pretty unpredictable when it comes to tracking inference process.
 This makes it very hard to implement in *Intermezzo* if we don't take some steps before the implementation.
 Steps we have to take are guiding us in a direction of converting complex logic expressions into their simpler equivalent normalized expressions which we can easily reason about and finally be able to implement by *Intermezzo* code.
 Nevertheless, this conversion does not mean we lose any expressivity range: whatever we can express with ordinary logic, we can also express with corresponding normalized simpler expressions.